roblanf/phypapers/README.md

 2. Click the link for that subject area on http://biorxiv.org/rss
 3. Copy the URL (this example: http://hwmaint.biorxiv.highwire.org/cgi/collection/rss?coll_alias=evolutionary_biology)
 4. Follow steps 2 to 8 in the above instructions, pasting the biorxiv link into the URL box
-5. Under the 'Filters' tab, add your search terms (this example: 'phylogenetics, phylogenomics')
+5. Under the 'Filters' tab, add your search terms (this example: 'phylogenetics, phylogenomics' and a few related terms)
 6. Click 'save source'

 Now just repeat for all subject areas of interest.
 (But note that you are limited to a total of 5 sources on the free version of dlvr.it)